BMW X6 SUV - Engines, drive & performance

 BMW X6 diesel engines

 The 3.0-litre, straight-six BMW X6 30d is the most sensible and sedate version, and is likely to be the biggest seller in the UK.
-It's still no slouch, roaring from 0-62mph in 6.5 seconds thanks to its 262bhp.
-The M50d is significantly more powerful, with 400bhp and a massive 760Nm of torque, reducing the 0-62mph time to 5.2 seconds.
+It's still no slouch, roaring from 0-62mph in 6.1 seconds thanks to its 282bhp.
+Above that is the 335bhp 40d, which cuts the 0-62mph time by about half a second.
+The M50d is significantly more powerful, with 400bhp and a massive 760Nm of torque, although it’s no longer available new.
+Perhaps that’s no bad thing, because the 40d is barely any slower off the line and is considerably less expensive.

-If you don't fancy the diesel, its petrol equivalent is the 40i, also measuring 3.0-litres and with six cylinders but with 336bhp.
-This extra power and different gearing for its eight-speed automatic transmission helps knock a second off the 0-62mph dash.
+If you don't fancy the diesels, the petrol equivalent is the 40i, also measuring 3.0-litres and with six cylinders but with 328bhp.
 It would still be left trailing by the M50i, which uses a V8 engine and twin turbochargers to do 0-62mph in 4.3 seconds, while its top speed is electronically limited to 155mph.